tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This wand is small enough to be easily concealed.
 When you cast a spell, pick another spellcaster (either an ally or an enemy).
 Your spell emanates from their location as if they’d cast it, and anyone not familiar with arcane techniques will assume they were responsible for whatever spell you just threw.
 You can only pick a spellcaster who’s far away if your spell can reach that range normally.

 **Quirk:** Blames magic items for any strange behavior or moral failings.

 ---

+#### Bandleader’s Baton

+1/Day

+Until the end of the battle when you roll to maintain a bardic song, roll twice and take the better roll.

+**Quirk:** Sings songs appropriate to the current situation.

+---